public-key-cryptography/public-key-editor/README.md

-	font size and a line of code was removed from the mouse wheel listener that changed the size of the frame instead of the font if the control button was pressed and the mouse wheel was scrolled; an error in the readMessageStates method was corrected; the SavedEmails class was modified to append the sender's from address to the saved messages even if they have attached files; and the ViewSaved EmailsListener class was modified so that it creates only one instance of the SavedEmails class or opens only one dialog box even if the user clicks more than once on the view saved emails menu item.
+	font size and a line of code was removed from the mouse wheel listener that changed the size of the frame instead of the font if the control button was pressed and the mouse wheel was scrolled; an error in the readMessageStates method was corrected; the SavedEmails class was modified to append the sender's from address to the saved messages even if they have attached files; the ViewSaved- EmailsListener class was modified so that it creates only one instance of the SavedEmails class or opens only one dialog box even if the user clicks more than once on the view saved emails menu item;
+	a few deprecated methods such as frame.pack() and filechooser.showDialog() were replaced even though the compiler doesn't issue warnings for some deprecated methods because the warnings are suppressed;
+	the find class was modified so that it doesn't show the number of occurences for an empty string;
+	and the PassphraseDialog class was rewritten to extend JDialog instead of JPanel and the code was modified so that the modal variable is set to false so the constructor doesn't block and the program can use the object returned by the constructor to set the font, color, and other variables, and then the modality is changed to true by the readPassphrase and readDialog methods so that the dialog.set Visible method blocks until the user clicks the ok button and the passphrase size and email address are validated.